wingkeet/mongodb-runrs/README.md

 ```

 ### Getting Started
+This replica set is designed such that it doesn't interfere with any existing mongod processes you might have.

 There are 3 bash shell scripts: runrs.sh, mongoshell.sh and shutdown.sh.

 To run a 3-node replica set:
 ```
 ./runrs.sh
 ```

 That's all!

 This bash script does the following things:
 1. Downloads the TGZ version of the MongoDB Community Server.
 Currently, only MongoDB 4.2.0 is supported.
 2. Creates the 'data' and 'log' directories.
 3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is rs0.
-4. Call rs.initiate(conf) to initialize the replica set.
+4. Calls rs.initiate(conf) to initialize the replica set.
-5. Wait for the replica set to finish initializing.
+5. Waits for the replica set to finish initializing.
 This takes several seconds.

 To get into the mongo shell, use one of the following commands.
 If no port number is provided, it defaults to 28001 (primary).
 ```